USS Mississippi BB-41

 Surrender

-After the announced surrender of Japan, Mississippi steamed to Sagami Wan, Honshu, arriving 27 August as part of the support occupation force.
+After the surrender of Japan, Mississippi steamed arrived in Sagami Bay off Honshu on August 27, 1945 as part of the support occupation force.
 She anchored in Tokyo Bay, witnessed the signing of the surrender documents, and steamed for home on 6 September.

 Post War

 She arrived 27 November at Norfolk, where she underwent conversion to AG-128, on 15 February 1946.
 She helped launch the Navy into the age of the guided-missile warship when she successfully test fired the Terrier missile on 28 January 1953 off Cape Cod.
 She also assisted in the final evaluation of the Petrel missile, a radar-homing weapon, in February 1956.
-Mississippi was decommissioned at Norfolk 17 September 1956, and was sold for scrapping to the Bethlehem Steel Company on 28 November.
+Mississippi was decommissioned at Norfolk September 17, 1956.
+Sold to Bethlehem Steel Company for scrap on November 28, 1956 and broken up during 1957.

 Contribute Information